 Arguments are bound to happen in any relationship.
 Even if you are a new couple, you will someday eventually have your first argument.

 Though arguing is a normal part of any relationship, how and where you argue as well as how you recover and reconnect, can make or break your relationship.
 When repairing your relationship after you’ve had a disagreement and you both feel emotionally charged, there are a few critical things to consider.
-I want to share a few techniques with you to help you reconnect.
+I want to share the Best 7 techniques to help you reconnect after an Argument.
 Choose one or two to add to your toolbox, something that will work for you.

 Don’t make excuses for your behaviour.